 The main difference between flexible management and the standard methodology is the ability to change priorities and shift focus at any time.
 There is more feedback, which increases the likelihood of releasing a beneficial product.

 Flexible product management requires management and subordinates to accept business dynamism and readiness for frequent changes.
 Well-coordinated and transparent work allows you to quickly meet demand and inform customers about the product’s value.
 The trio of high productivity, speed, and efficiency of the company is formed thanks to:

 - Divide significant goals into small subtasks.

 - Encourage the self-organization of small teams.

 - Permission to meddle in “someone else’s” work.

 - A combination of documented specifications and personal communication.

 Planning and creating a product moves to a new level.
 Following traditional sequential approaches considerably slows down processes, so partial product management flexibility is necessary.
 By the way, the failures of large-scale projects with static controlled to this technique.

-Accelerating and separating processes requires more careful tracking of nuances timely making changes to the roadmap.
-It should also be taken into account that small priorities should not counter global goals.
-Reasonable management flexibility is sure to accelerate the team’s progress towards success.
+Accelerating and separating processes requires more careful tracking of nuances and timely changes to the roadmap.
+It should also be considered that small priorities should not counter global goals.
+Reasonable management flexibility is sure to accelerate the team’s progress toward success.

 Effective product management consists of support at all stages – from the inception of an idea to the launch of a finished development.
-Particular emphasis is placed on functionality, convenience, and usefulness for the consumer.
+Particular emphasis is placed on the consumer’s functionality, convenience, and usefulness.
 Do you manage to beat your competitors and attract the target audience?
 Half of the tasks are completed.
 It remains only to keep the product relevant, release updates, respond wisely to feedback and follow the changes in the market.